-Charles Turner was born on February 3, 1867, in the city of Cincinnati, Ohio.
+Charles Henry Turner was born on February 3, 1867, in the city of Cincinnati, Ohio.
 His father worked as a custodian and his mother was a nurse, which can explain Turner’s love and fascination towards the science of biology.
 Historians agree that both parents encouraged young Charles to read everything he could get his hands on.
 His scientific career can be explain by the extended support and motivation he received from his parents.

-Charles Turner graduated as the best in his class from Gaines High School.
+Dr. Turner graduated as the best in his class from Gaines High School.
 His education continued at the University of Cincinnati, where he studied biology until 1891.
 Like most students, he continued his studies with a Master degree, also in biology.
 After graduation from university, Turner struggled to find work as a university teacher, but with no success.
 This can be explained by the fact that he was an African American in a period in which racial hate existed and racial conflicts were very common.

-Charles Turner was a teacher at Clark College (now known as Clark Atlanta University from 1893 to 1905.
+Charles Henry Turner was a teacher at Clark College (now known as Clark Atlanta University from 1893 to 1905.
 His choice can be explained by the fact that Clark College was an institution attended mostly by African Americans.

 Rise to Prominence

-Charles Turner achieved fame and nationwide recognition for the first time when he earned a doctorate in zoology from the University of Chicago in 1907.
+Charles Henry Turner achieved fame and nationwide recognition for the first time when he earned a doctorate in zoology from the University of Chicago in 1907.
 From 1908, Turner accepted the job as science teacher at the Summer High School in St. Louis, Missouri.
 Most historians agree that Turner deserved a better job, but it was probably a personal decision to settle for this one.
 He obviously wanted more time to follow his biggest passion – studying insects.

 Charles Turner based his research on careful observations during experiments.
 He constructed amazing mazes to test the ability of insects to see.
 Color was a very important tool for Tuner’s research and he wanted to know if the insects are able to see the world the same way we humans can.
 The results of his work are now included in the books that teach us about the animal kingdom.
 Our understanding would be limited without the hard work of Charles Turner.

-Charles Turner proved for the very first time that honeybees can see color and that they use it to navigate and avoid obstacles.
+Charles Henry Turner proved for the very first time that honeybees can see color and that they use it to navigate and avoid obstacles.
 The scientist also proved that insects have the ability to hear sounds of different intensity.
 To add to that, he proved than not only humans learn from the mistakes they make.
 Cockroaches have the same ability, which allowed them to survive for so long.

 Scientists were convinced at the time Turner began his work that only humans are able to recognize geometrical shapes and specific arrangements of those shapes (called patterns).
 The American zoologist focused his research on honeybees and came up with the correct theory that the insects use pattern recognition when they feed or travel.